nforgeio/neonKUBE/Images/haproxy/README.md

 # Description

 HAProxy (Alpine) image used for both ingress and internal load balancing within a neonHIVE.
-This image is deployed automatically during hive setup and integrates with Consul, Vault, and `neon-proxy-manager` services to update its configuration as hive traffic director rules change.
+This image is deployed automatically during hive setup and integrates with Consul, Vault, and `neon-proxy-manager` services to update its configuration as hive traffic manager rules change.

 # Additional Packages